 Best tools to use at this stage are:

 - Blog posts that compare your product with competing products

 As the buyer journey becomes more nuanced, it’s more important than ever for companies to nurture each stage of the marketing funnel.
 Full-funnel digital marketing uses a combination of social media, content marketing, and email marketing to deliver your message to your target market.

-Building a full-funnel approach is the best way to stand out to your target market and gain a competitive advantage in your industry.
+Building a full-funnel marketing strategy is the best way to stand out to your target market and gain a competitive advantage in your industry.
 However, research from Hubspot found that 68 percent of B2B sales organizations have not yet identified their funnel.